ansys/pymechanical/doc/source/getting_started/index.rst

 Install the package
 -------------------
-The ``ansys.mechanical.core`` package supports Python 3.7 through Python 3.11 on Windows, Mac, and Linux.
+The ``ansys.mechanical.core`` package supports Python 3.7 through Python 3.11 on Windows, Linux, and Mac.

 You should consider installing PyMechanical in a virtual environment.
 For more information, see Python's